-Lia last appeared onstage in Derek Walcott’s Marie Laveau at the Castillo Theatre.
+Lia last appeared onstage in the revival of Lorey Hayes’ Power Play at the 2013 National Black Theatre Festival.
+She made her stage debut in touring company of South Pacific starring opposite Robert Goulet and Barbara Eden.
 She was featured as Joy in the Signature Theater Company’s revival of Sam Shepard’s 1965 Obie award winning play, Chicago directed by Joseph Chaikin at the Public Theater.
 Off Broadway credits include: Jeff Weiss’ Obie Award winning Hot Keys (Naked Angels), Raunchy Asian Women (Ohio Theatre), The Confirmation (The Vineyard), Behind Closed Doors (MCC), Power Play (Billie Holiday Theatre), Two Gentlemen of Verona, Underground Soap, and Famine Plays (Cucaracha Theatre).
 Film and TV credits include: “Wolf”.
 “New Jack City”, ”Kiss Before Dying”, “King of New York”, “Big Trouble in Little China,” “The Last Dragon,” “Taxman,” “As the World Turns” and “New York Undercover.”